Face tattoo: Hip-hop culture

-The influence of artists like Lil Wayne, Fredo Santana getting face tattoos wasn't fully realized until the mid-2016s with the resurgence of trap music and the "SoundCloud rap" scene.
+The influence of artists like Lil Wayne and Fredo Santana getting face tattoos was not fully realized until the mid-2010s with the resurgence of trap music and the "SoundCloud rap" scene.
 Artists such as Ghostemane, Travis Scott, 21 Savage and Migos all have facial tattoos and emerged between 2014 and 2016, soon entering the mainstream and the Billboard Hot 100.
-The facial tattoos are often used by these artists as motivation to limit attaining other forms of employment, leading them to focus entirely on their music career.
-This, along with the entrance of hip-hop culture into the mainstream has led to face tattoos increasing in popularity.
+Entrance of hip-hop culture into the mainstream has led to face tattoos increasing in popularity.
 The insurgence of many trap artists in the 2010s increased the popularity of face tattoos.
-Rapper Post Malone is a common example and influence of facial tattoos for the current generation.